ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 I'm really proud of my final project at Metis, and had a great time presenting it to potential employers on career day.
 Trying to quantify something as subjective as music proved to be a challenge, but I'm happy with the results.

 Moving forward, I would like to get more songs, including songs from other genres.
 The Song2vec model used earlier performs better the more data you feed in, and neural networks need a lot of data!
-I would also like to incorporate some topic modeling to try and give users a small description or tag about what the theme of the playlist they've created.
+I would also like to incorporate some topic modeling to try and give users a small description or tag about the theme of the playlist they've created.

 ## Project Source